Nepal Travel Guide Part Four : Annapurna Circuit Trekking

 The trek can be done around the year.
 However, Autumn (mid-September to mid-November) and spring (March-May) are the best seasons for Annapurna Circuit Trekking.
 The weather and temperature of Annapurna Circuit are just perfect for trekking during this time.
 But the trek can be done during winter and monsoon as well.
 If you want to avoid the crowd, monsoon and winter are the best times to do the trek.

 The packing list depends on the trekking season.
 We will provide you with The Annapurna Circuit Trekking packing list.
 No technical trekking equipment is required for this trek.
 A three-season plus sleeping bag will be enough for you.

 You can extend the Round Annapurna Trek by spending more days in the trekking area to observe the local culture.
-Or you can add sightseeing activities in Kathmandu and Pokhara, indulge in adventure activities like rafting, bungee, canyoning, and paragliding, and add jungle safari in Chitwan to your program.
-You can end your amazing trek with a mountain flight that offers you an opportunity to get sweeping views of high Himalayan peaks from the comfort of your aircraft seat.
+Or you can add sightseeing activities in Kathmandu and Pokhara, indulge in adventure activities like rafting, bungee, canyoning, and paragliding, and add a jungle safari in Chitwan to your program.
+You can end your amazing trek with a mountain flight that allows you to get sweeping views of high Himalayan peaks from the comfort of your aircraft seat.

 Relevant link of Annapurna Circuit Trekking

 ABC Short Trek: https://peregrinetreks.com/annapurna-base-camp-short-trek

 Useful to know

 - Say Namaste and greet with a smile.